hannesdatta/course-odcm/content/docs/course/exam/_index.md

 ### Make your own example questions

-It's impossible to generate example questions for all types of questions that can be asked on the exam.
+- It's impossible to generate example questions for all types of questions that can be asked on the exam.
 Therefore, we encourage you to generate your own example questions, on top of the example questions we provide.
 Just start from a combination of topic areas (e.g., "web scraping 101") and question types (e.g., "evaluation").
 The mere combination of these two dimensions will help you come up with a creative way of asking a good example question.
-For example, see [this summary of Bloom's Taxonomy](https://mygrowthmindsethome.files.wordpress.com/2019/03/blooms-taxonomy.pdf) (which we also use to generate exam questions).
+- See [this summary of Bloom's Taxonomy](https://mygrowthmindsethome.files.wordpress.com/2019/03/blooms-taxonomy.pdf), which we also use to generate exam questions.
+- Curious whether your question is "good" - [send it to us via the usual ways](../support) - maybe it will even be part of the exam? ;)

 ### Familiarize yourself with TestVision